Accessible web development: make your existing code WCAG 2.2 AA compliant

 The Pillars of Accessible Web Development

-Accessible web development is based on four technical pillars that work together to make a website accessible to all users.
+Whether a rebuild or retrofitting in existing code — accessible web development rests on four technical pillars that work together to make a website accessible to all users.
 Each pillar addresses specific user needs and is essential for conformance with WCAG 2.2 AA.

 Semantic HTML